FinnArundel/boscode-doc/pseudocode.md

   Get height
   IF weight > 40 THEN
     IF height > 135 THEN
-      result = "You can ride""
+      result = "You can ride"
     ELSE
       result = "You can't ride"
     ENDIF
   ELSE
-    result = You can't ride
+    result = "You can't ride"
   ENDIF
   Display result
 END